NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 How Long Is a Score Transfer Valid?

-The duration of score transfer validity differs from location to location.
-All 50 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands allow NAPLEX score transfers.
-However, it is advisable to contact individual state boards of pharmacy for additional information (e.g., current board fees, and updated participation information).
+The duration of score transfer validity varies by location.
+All 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands allow NAPLEX score transfers.
+However, it is advisable to contact individual state boards of pharmacy for additional information (e.g., current board fees and updated participation information).

 Frequently Asked Questions (FAQs)

-Historically, NAPLEX results were reported numerically as a scaled score, with the passing score set at 75.
-However, effective January 2021, NABP moved to a “pass” or “fail” scoring system.
-In other words, the NABP no longer discloses numerical scores to applicants.
+NABP moved to a “pass” or “fail” scoring system in 2021 and no longer discloses numerical scores to applicants.
 Instead, applicants are notified that their result is either “pass” or “fail.”

 Read More About the NAPLEX